JacquesBegin/smoothie-duplicator/README.md

 # SmoothieDuplicator

+The Smoothie Duplicator application is designed to be an admin/user portal for interacting with a smoothie ordering system.
+The ideal outcome is;

+### User Portal

+## Changing the Database

 This project is being developed using the MEAN stack.
 However, the database can be easily switched out by;

 1. Step 1: Creating a new connection file (specific to the new database)